andyhsim/local-load-balancer/load-balancing-faqs-2.md

 ## How do I downgrade my local load balancer?
 {:faq}

-This option is only available by opening a ticket.
+This option is only available by opening a case.

 ## What balancing methods are available with a Load Balancer?
 {:faq}